 While offshore wind farms do come with a substantial initial investment, the cost is often offset by the immense power output and the longevity of the turbines.
 The electricity generated also benefits from government support in the form of power price guarantees, making it an economically viable source of renewable energy.

-Also to see : How to Prepare for the Increasing Frequency of Heatwaves in UK Cities?
+Also read : How to Prepare for the Increasing Frequency of Heatwaves in UK Cities?

 While wind power has been the dominant force in the UK’s renewable energy scene, the country has also begun to explore the potential of wave and tidal power.
 These technologies, while still in their nascent stages, hold immense promise for the future of renewable energy in the UK.